cirkwis/gcp-professional-data-eng-certfication/6-ML in GCP.md

   - dynamically adjust the price?
   - make decisions around predictive insights repeatable
 - ML is about scaling up BI and decision making

+## Stage 1: Train an ML model with examples